Antique Billiard Accessories

 Antique Cover From The Brunswick Company Chicago

-This is a fascinating piece of Chicago and sporting history.
-Based on your description, "Item 207" likely refers to a specific cataloged piece of postal history—an advertising cover (the philatelic term for an envelope with a printed business design).
-Because you specified the late 1860s to 1870s, this cover captures the company during a pivotal transition.
+(Item 207) This is a fascinating piece of Chicago and sporting history.
+Likely refers to a specific cataloged piece of postal history—an advertising cover (the philatelic term for an envelope with a printed business design). late 1860s to 1870s, this cover captures the company during a pivotal transition.
 During this era, the company was not yet the famous "Brunswick-Balke-Collender Co." (a name adopted in 1884), but rather a smaller family-run firm.
-(Item 207) Historical Context of Your Cover In the timeframe you mentioned, the company underwent several name changes as John Moses [...]
+Historical Context of Cover The company underwent several name changes as John Moses Brunswick’s brothers and partners joined and left.
+Depending on the exact year, this cover likely features [...]

 Antique Brunswick Manhattan Club & Lexite Billiard Chalk